Methods of Going Back

 In terms of methods of time travel, we must first think about who has access to time travel.
 Is making a time travel object just like setting up a Portkey or do you need special privileges, perhaps even special powers to set it up?

-So far, the only method of time travel we know about is the use of Time Turners.
-Hermione says in POA that Professor McGonagall had to write lots of letters to the Ministry for her to use the Time Turner.
+So far, the only method of time travel we know about is the use of Time-Turners.
+Hermione says in Harry Potter and the Prisoner of Azkaban that Professor McGonagall had to write lots of letters to the Ministry for her to use the Time-Turner.
 This raises two issues:

-Another possibility is that there are a certain number of Time Turners that exist.
-If one Time Turner is broken, the number goes down one, and there is no way to replace it.
+Another possibility is that a certain number of Time-Turners exist.
+If one Time-Turner is broken, the number goes down one, and there is no way to replace it.
 This would make sense, as it seems very difficult to be able to artificially create a device that allows the person to go back in time.
 However, how would they have been created in the first place?

-There may be a way of creating a Time Turner just like you can create a potion by using certain ingredients.
-This would mean Time Turners are freely available to anyone (if the ‘ingredients’ are indeed freely available).
-In POA, Hermione says that McGonagall had to write several letters to the Ministry to allow her to use a Time Turner.
-This makes it very unlikely that Time Turners can be freely made.
+There may be a way of creating a Time-Turner just like you can create a potion by using certain ingredients.
+This would mean Time-Turners are freely available to anyone (if the ‘ingredients’ are indeed freely available), but it’s very unlikely that Time-Turners can be freely made.

-Also, in POA, Hermione throws the chain round Harry’s neck and it transports them both back in time.
-If a Time Turner can transport an infinite number of people back to one spot, Voldemort’s Death Eaters may be able to travel back and cause a lot of havoc.
-I realise this is branching somewhat onto theory now, but how did Voldemort get his wand back from Godric’s Hollow?
+Also, in Prisoner of Azkaban, Hermione throws the chain around Harry’s neck and it transports them both back in time.
+If a Time-Turner can transport an infinite number of people back to one spot, Voldemort’s Death Eaters may be able to travel back and cause a lot of havoc.
+I realize this is branching somewhat onto theory now, but how did Voldemort get his wand back from Godric’s Hollow?
 Perhaps someone went back in time at a later date and got it for him.

 Portkeys